 If you have more pitta in your nature, you’re probably:

-sensitive to light
+sensitive to light.

-fair-skinned with a medium build
+fair-skinned with a medium build.

 bright blue or hazel eyed with an intense gaze and a tendency towards short or farsightedness.

-experiencing early graying or a receding hairline
+experiencing early graying or a receding hairline.

 Additionally, you probably have

-a strong appetite and don’t like to miss meals
+a strong appetite and don’t like to miss meals.

-a tendency towards loose stools
+a tendency towards loose stools.

-a tendency towards rashes
+a tendency towards rashes and inflammation.

-rashes and other skin issues
+rashes and other skin outbreaks.